 Modes of study: Full-time, part-time and modular study available

 Institution code: S32

-Upon successful completion of this Foundation Degree you may progress to the final year of the BA (Hons) Child Development and Education degree at South Devon College, the BA (Hons) Leadership and Management degree at South Devon College, or the BA (Hons) Early Childhood Studies degree at Plymouth University.
+Upon successful completion of this foundation degree you may progress to the final year of the BA (Hons) Child Development and Education degree at UCSD, the BA (Hons) Leadership and Management degree at UCSD, or the BA (Hons) Early Childhood Studies degree at the University of Plymouth.
 Please note that there is a deadline for progression applications and places may be subject to availability.
 Alternatively, you could also immediately consider employment in a variety of early years disciplines and roles, such as a manager within an early years setting or a higher level teaching assistant.
 You could also go on to achieve Early Years Professional Status (EYPS).

 "The hours were suitable alongside my work, which meant that I could stay employed while developing my knowledge and skills.
 It was really valuable to learn from experienced professionals and experts in their field, who have helped me to develop."Anna Messer

 This course is available at our Vantage Point Campus.

 Our inspirational Paignton Campus provides the very best learning environment, featuring state-of-the-art equipment and facilities.

 South Devon College,